International School of Kuala Lumpur: Campus facilities

 The Ampang campus, which began use from August 2018, is set on approximately 25.7 acre in Ampang Hilir.
-The campus has state-of-the-art facilities catering to both athletics and the arts.
+The campus has facilities catering to both athletics and the arts.
 Athletic facilities include: an indoor fitness center, an Olympic-sized track; three sports fields; an Aquatic Complex including a 50-metre Olympic-sized swimming pool built accredited by FINA, two gyms, an indoor climbing wall, tennis courts and playgrounds.
-Arts facilities include The Dr. Norma J. Hudson Amphitheater, the Robert B. Gaw Theater and the Melawati Theater: available for student meetings, music recitals, presentations, plays and other arts-centric performances; ISKL's ‘green’ facility is the first International school in Malaysia to achieve platinum Green Building Index (GBI) status with environmentally sustainable concepts.
+Arts facilities include The Dr. Norma J. Hudson Amphitheater, the Robert B. Gaw Theater and the Melawati Theater: available for student meetings, music recitals, presentations, plays and other arts-centric performances; ISKL's 'green' facility is the first International school in Malaysia to achieve platinum Green Building Index (GBI) status with environmentally sustainable concepts.

 Uniforms

 In accordance with the national law of Malaysia, ISKL institutes a mandatory uniform policy.
 The uniform consists of a collared shirt with the school logo on the front in different colours for each division of the school.
 Elementary School has royal blue shirts, Middle School has light blue shirts and High School has navy blue and white shirts.
 Boys may pair this with shorts and pants in dark blue, while girls may wear shorts, skirts or pants in the same dark blue.
 When wearing outer layers, students are encouraged to purchase them in dark blue or white as part of the uniform.
 They also may buy pants or shorts from other companies that are similar to the school wear.